bluerobotics/ping-viewer/Home.md

 ## **This documentation is a work-in-progress.
 Content may not be accurate and is subject to change**

 Ping Viewer is the graphical user interface for the Blue Robotics Ping Echosounder.
-This application allows you to connect, configure and view data from a Ping device.
+This application allows you to connect, configure, and view data from a Ping device.

 # Quick Start